BESPOKE JEWELLERY STORE NOW IN MARMION ROAD

-The end of November saw the opening of The Workshop, a new bespoke goldsmith workshop on Marmion Road in Southsea.
-This new Portsmouth craft business sees an expansion of Charlotte Cornelius from her Castle Road boutique with London goldsmith Phil Wilkins, with an emphasis on original designs created in partnership with clients with innovative and original techniques and ethically sourced materials.
+For 2018 a new bespoke goldsmith workshop on Marmion Road in Southsea has now become the new boutique and store for Charlotte Cornelius and her team.
+This new Portsmouth location sees an expansion of Charlotte Cornelius from her previous Castle Road boutique.
+Now teaming up with London goldsmith Phil Wilkins, this new workshop has a continued emphasis on original designs created in partnership with clients with innovative and original techniques and ethically sourced materials.

-We recently visited The Workshop at 87A Marmion Road (which is a new neighbour to our Strong Island Clothing Co store) to have a look around and find out more, plus we caught up with goldsmith Phil Wilkins for an exclusive interview.
+We recently visited the new location at 87A Marmion Road (which is a new neighbour to our Strong Island Clothing Co store) to have a look around and find out more, plus we caught up with goldsmith Phil Wilkins for an exclusive interview.

 …a new bespoke goldsmith workshop on Marmion Road…